The Complete Guide to Hiking the Inca Trail to Machu Picchu in 2025

 Depending on your country of origin, you may also be required to obtain a visa to enter Peru.
 To learn more, contact the responsible government office to see if you need one in advance.
 Visitors arriving from the U.S. currently do not need to obtain a visa in advance.

-15. When to Hike the Inca Trail / When to Visit Machu Picchu
+11. When to Hike the Inca Trail

 We covered the process of obtaining your permit, but it may also be helpful to understand the best times of each year to hike.
 The most popular time to hike the Inca Trail is between April and September.
 With the rainy season in Peru over, most tourists and travelers will have planned to take their trip during these months.
 The trail itself is open for 11 months of the year, but all tours are closed in February for environmental and archeological maintenance.
 The mountains Huayna Picchu and Cerro Machu Picchu, which are both part of the Machu Picchu sanctuary, are temporarily closed each year for maintenance (in recent years, they have been closed at different times in April, though this may not always be the case and the timing of closures can be variable going forward.
 Check with your tour operator beforehand to find out!).